codess-aus/AI-100/notes.md

 Text-to-speech from the Speech service enables your applications, tools, or devices to convert text into human-like synthesized speech.
 Choose from standard and neural voices, or create a custom voice unique to your product or brand.
 75+ standard voices are available in more than 45 languages and locales, and 5 neural voices are available in a select number of languages and locales.

+Speech translation is the process by which conversational, spoken phrases are instantly translated (and spoken aloud) in a second language.
+Speech translation technology enables speakers of different languages to communicate easily across a broad range of services for both consumer and business scenarios, especially in the world science, cross-cultural exchange, and global business interaction.

+Most speech translation systems derive from one or more of three base technologies: automatic speech recognition (Site Recovery), machine translation, or voice synthesis.
+Services exposed by the Azure Cognitive Services Speech API leverage automatic speech recognition, as well as elements of machine translation and voice synthesis.

+Speech translation services are used in many scenarios today.

+Live presentation translation
+In-person or remote translated communications
+Customer support
+Business intelligence
+Media subtitling
+Multilingual AI interactions

+The speech translation capabilities require working with some key objects:

+A SpeechTranslationConfig object that will accept
+* your subscription key and region information
+* attributes for source and target language
+* a speech output voice name
+A TranslationRecognizer object that will accept
+* the SpeechTranslationConfig object listed above
+* calling the method to start the recognition process A TranslationRecognitionResult object is returned for you to evaluate for the result